-Tongariro River Reach - (State Highway 1 Bridge to De Latours Pool)
+Tongariro River Reach (State Highway 1 Bridge to De Latours Pool)

-This reach is considered the head of an actively building fan dominated by greywacke gravels and boulders with some "volcanic" stones from the Tongariro ranges.
-The gravels, are flushed downstream in pulses during freshes and generally move to below the SH1 Bridge.
-Splitting and reforming of channels in this reach is a function of progressive gravel deposition and channel (banks and bed) erosion.
-The scale of these changes in river channel and floodway is limited by the physical (topography, bed and bank geological formation, structures, vegetation, etc) and hydraulic (flow, velocity, catchment hydrology, etc) constraints along the reach.
+This reach is an actively building fan dominated by greywacke gravels with some "volcanic" stones from Tongariro.
+The gravels are flushed downstream during freshes and generally move to below the SH1 Bridge.
+Splitting and reforming of channels in this reach is a function of gravel build up.